metauni/metauni.github.io/index.md

 ## metauni Day

-We meet once a week for seminars.
+We meet once a week for classes and seminars.
 To join enter the [metauni Hub](https://www.roblox.com/games/8165000775/metauni-Hub) and click the "Join now" button on the What's On board.
 All are welcome.
 Click the name of the seminar for a detailed schedule of future talks and links to videos of past talks.

 Times are given on Thursday AEST.
 Names in italics are the co-organisers of the seminar.
 <!-- BEGIN WHATS ON -->